dillacorn/chromium-webapp-refresh-popups/README.md

-# i3-chromium-webapp-refresh-popups
+# chromium-webapp-refresh-popups
-using i3-wm on Linux!
+This script is for Linux based operating systems

 refresh webapp popups for chromium based browsers to keep the session up-to-date!
-Used for traffic monitoring on google maps!
+Used for traffic monitoring on google maps as an example.

 # dependencies
 * watch